-The best free is located at BroadbandDeals Speed Test.
+The best free checker is located at BroadbandDeals Speed Test.

 Simply click “start speed test”, and you’ll be given two boxes showing you your current Download Speed and Upload Speed.
 You can do this test for free as many times as you like.